Pratik-Dungano/ecommerce-dashboard/backend-parlour-api/ENVIRONMENT_VARIABLES.md

 ## Vercel Configuration

-The `vercel.json` file is already configured to:
+The `vercel.json` file is configured for serverless deployment:
-- Build the TypeScript code to `dist/` directory
-- Use `@vercel/node` runtime
+- Uses `src/serverless.ts` as the entry point
-- Route all requests to the compiled server
+- Routes all API requests to the serverless function
-- Set function timeout to 30 seconds
+- Sets function timeout to 30 seconds
+- Handles `/api/*`, `/health`, and catch-all routes

+## Serverless Deployment Notes

+- **WebSocket Support**: WebSocket functionality is disabled in serverless mode
+- **Real-time Updates**: Attendance updates will work via API calls but not real-time WebSocket events
+- **Database Connections**: MongoDB connections are handled per-request in serverless mode
+- **Static Files**: Static file serving is disabled for serverless deployment

 ## Deployment Steps